TheHoodedFoot/blastpit/README.md

 **blastpit** is composed of three parts:

 1. The **blastpit** library contains the core class and geometry functions, along with bindings for the Python language
-2. **blastpit-gui** is a tray application providing notifications, controller support and gui adjustment of laser parameters
+2. **blastpitgui** is a web app and hardware driver, providing notifications, controller support and gui adjustment of laser parameters
-3. **lmos-tray** is the server interface to the Rofin LMOS ActiveX control
+3. **lmosgui** is the server interface to the Rofin LMOS ActiveX control

 ## Notes